Tracer1337/portfolio/idea.md

 ### Projects

-* List all projects as cards
+* All projects as cards

-* Show most important information
+* Most important information

-* Display the thumbnail
+* Thumbnail

 * When clicking on the card => Redirect to project page

 * Make different types of projects
     * For every type
-        * Show lines of code (GitHub API)
+        * Lines of code (GitHub API)
-        * Show amount of hours, if available (Activity Analyzer API)
+        * Amount of hours, if available (Activity Analyzer API)

     * Web-App
-        * Show amount of users per month (Google Analytics API)
+        * Amount of users per month (Google Analytics API)

     * Android App
-        * Show amount of downloads (Google Play API)
+        * Amount of downloads (Google Play API)

     * npm Package
-        * Show amount of downloads (npm API)
+        * Amount of downloads (npm API)

+    * Update these statistics at 00:00 every day
+    * Alternative to all API calls: Web scraping

-### Project Page
+### Project

-* Show Readme file of project
+* Readme file of project

-* Show all images from gallery in a carousel
+* all images from gallery in a carousel

+### About Me

+* Biography

+* Links (LinkedIn, GitHub)

 ## Projects

 ### Project declaration

-* Create a new project by creating a .portfolio folder inside a GitHub repository
+* Create a new project by creating a .project folder inside a GitHub repository

 * When a commit to a GitHub repository is made (WebHooks):
     * Clear projects table
-    * Scan all repositories for a .portfolio folder
+    * Scan all repositories for a .project folder
     * Insert all detected projects into the database
+    * Convert images (thumbnail, gallery) to jpeg and store in S3 Bucket
+    * Store README as html in database

+    * Show on the projects page when the projects got updated last

-### .portfolio Folder
+### .project Folder

 ```
-|-- .portfolio
+|-- .project
-|  |-- .project
+|  |-- project.json
 |  |-- thumbnail.jpg
 |  |-- galery
 |  |  |-- 001.jpg